Skrunda-1: The Hidden Ghost Town

 Calendars and books scattered around in the apartment houses.
 Drawings, posters and wall paintings were a powerful reflection of time and individuals who lived there.
 We even managed to climb on the roof of one of the military buildings, which wasn't the best idea - it was covered with snow, there was no way to know whether it was safe to walk on it or not.
 We had a quick look from the top of these grim empty shells of buildings and headed to investigate the rest of the town.

 There were times when we felt truly alarmed.
 We could hear weird noises from time to time and because we thought we were the only people on the site, the feeling wasn’t the most pleasant.
 The amount of empty bullet casings lying around didn’t make us feel a lot more comfortable either.
 Later we found out that the territory is now owned by Latvian military forces and they use the area as a training field.
 That would also explain the gunshots we heard.

 The whole experience was very peculiar, it felt like we were thrown back in time.
 Although the town is located in Latvia, nothing suggests that.
-It was because most, if not all, the employees and their families came from Russia and they led their lives accordingly to their native culture.
-It was an amazing experience and a very thought provoking trip.
+It was because most, if not all, the employees and their families came from Russia and led their lives accordingly to their native culture.
+It was a great experience and a thought provoking trip.
 We were always fascinated by the idea of visiting a ghost town that leaves you with a tingling sense of nostalgia of a time we have never experienced.